ryankueter/CheckValidators/README.md

 ##### ThrowErrors()

 ThrowErrors() will throw all the errors in a formatted error message.
-The default setting for errors is verbose, which displays the file name, line number, and parameter.
-But if you want a simpler error for display purposes, you can switch it off by supplying a false parameter: ThrowErrors(false).
+If you want to include the the filename, line number, and parameter, you can turn on verbose logging by supplying a 'true' parameter: ThrowErrors(true).

 ```csharp
 // Throwing errors